Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Mechanism

 Overall, we expect that membership in the Royal Society or other enlightenment societies would have created access to more knowledge, improving the search function over knowledge domains ($A_2$ from section~\ref{sec:literature}).\footnote{See also \cite{Mokyr2005}, \cite{zanardello2024early}, \cite{cinnirella2025flow}, and \cite{delacroix2025flora} for the role of enlightened academies and societies in economic history.} Likewise, a university education would have endowed students with the skills to more easily access and apply formalized and complex knowledge ($A_1$ from section~\ref{sec:literature}).
 Moreover, engineers would have been able to access both theory and practice, helping them to combine ideas ($A_2$), and to apply theories with precise measurement tools and to set the research agenda through puzzling facts or practical needs ($B_2$, $B_3$ from section~\ref{sec:literature}).\footnote{See also \cite{depleijt2019}, \cite{mokyr2022wheels}, \cite{Maloney2022}, and \cite{hanlonengineer} for the role of the engineer in economic history.}

 Table~\ref{tab:mechanism_prop_to_prescr} reports results for spillovers from propositional to prescriptive knowledge ($\Omega \rightarrow \lambda$) and table~\ref{tab:mechanism_prescr_to_prop} reports results for spillovers from prescriptive to propositional knowledge ($\lambda \rightarrow \Omega$).
-For table~\ref{tab:mechanism_prop_to_prescr}, we find significant effects for all groups.
-However, effects are largest for membership in the Royal Society and other enlightenment societies as well as for academic careers.
-Being a fellow of the Royal Society is associated with an increase in authors' chances of receiving (incorporating) spillovers from propositional knowledge by 9.12\%.
-The coefficient for membership in an enlightenment society is of a comparable magnitude at 7.16\%.
-Likewise, being an academic was associated with a 10.7\% increase in receiving a spillover from propositional knowledge.
-Running a horse race regression in column~6 confirms the previous findings, with the largest and significant coefficients found for membership in the Royal Society, other enlightenment societies, and an academic career.
+For table~\ref{tab:mechanism_prop_to_prescr}, we find largest effects for membership in the Royal Society and the Society of Arts, university enrollment and for academic careers.
+Being a fellow of the Royal Society is associated with an increase in authors' chances of receiving (incorporating) spillovers from propositional knowledge by 5.3\%.
+The coefficient for membership the Society of Arts is even larger with a magnitude of 14.45\%.
+University enrollment at the universities of Oxford and Cambridge and being an academic are associated with a 4.6\% and 5.4\% increase respectively.
+The horse race regression in column~6 shows that the occupational channels mainly operated independently of each other.

+The results point to the importance of both network connections and access to scholarly knowledge as facilitators of knowledge spillovers from propositional into prescriptive knowledge.
+We find that the Society of Arts \citep{Howes2020}, with its purpose of promoting useful knowledge, seems to have played a key role, alongside the Royal Society, Britain's most prestigious scientific society.
+We further document a positive and significant coefficient for engineers when extending the time frame to 1740--1800 in appendix section~\ref{sec:appendix_mechanism_robustness}.\footnote{Received spillovers are only defined backwards, in contrast to the innovation measure that is calculated by comparing the future and past.
+Hence, we can extend the time frame further than in section~\ref{sec:empirical_results} that estimates the association between innovation and spillovers.}

-These findings are mirrored by the results from table~\ref{tab:mechanism_prescr_to_prop} that present results for spillovers from prescriptive to propositional knowledge.
-Here, we also find significant effects of a similar size for all groups.
-However, in the horse race specification only memberships in the Royal Society and other enlightenment societies remain significant, revealing the importance of learned societies and networks for bridging propositional and prescriptive knowledge.
+Table~\ref{tab:mechanism_prescr_to_prop} presents spillovers from prescriptive to propositional knowledge.
+Again, we find large coefficients for fellowship in the Royal Society and membership in the Society of Arts, university enrollment, and academic careers.
+However, in the horse race specification in column~6, only fellowship in the Royal Society and membership in the Society of Arts remain significant.
+This appears intuitive, since a university education or academic career would have been more important for the purpose of incorporating propositional knowledge than incorporating prescriptive, applied, knowledge.